-USE PERMITTED IE RESIDENTIAL HOTEL LODGING RESIDENTIAL Single-Family Housing (detached) R Max.
-2 dwelling units in an existing residential structure Duplex/Twin R Max.
-2 dwelling units in an existing residential structure Multi-Family (small) lθ Shall be in compliance with section "155-7.1 Historic Resources Overlay District" (Apt.
-House) Multi-Family C Shall be in compliance with section "155-7.1 Historic Resources Overlay District" Student Housing S C/S R 5, 5 Student homes shall only be permitted as a Special Exception, subject to the following restrictions: A maximum of three students per dwelling is permitted A maximum of one student per bedroom in any dwelling unit.
-A special exception authorizing a student home shall expire without further action by the Township unless the use is registered in conformity with Chapter 92 of the Lower Merion Code. • Minimum distance requirement from another approved student housing shall be 1,000 feet.
-INSTITUTIONAL Environmental (Nature Preserve) or Estate Preservation Lots are permitted subject to the following: Shall be in compliance with section "155-4.4 Institutional Districts".
-Large residential properties may be rezoned to Institutional - Nature Preserve (IN) by Conditional Use, subject to the following restrictions: On lots of minimum 25 contiguous acres with frontages on primary, secondary and/or tertiary streets, permitted uses are: Preservation,management and/or enhancement of land areas for outdoor passive recreation and/or scenic enjoyment for the benefit of the general public from dawn to dusk only, provided a conservation easement for the estate preservation lot is approved and recorded by the Township.
-The preservation and/or enhancement of a historic structure, including the adaptive reuse of the historic resource and existing associated structures for historical, environmental, horticultural, cultural, arts, genealogical and musical purposes, provided a guarantee for the permanent preservation of the principal historic structure is provided.
-AbsentanapprovedCampusPlanthatcomplieswithsection"155-5.1PermittedUses", and "Table 5.2 Uses for Institution" permitted uses are further restricted as follows: The adaptive reuse of the principal historic structures and accessory structures may include facilities with associated offices, subject to: The number of employees working within the structures is limited to one person per 500 square feet of floor area dedicated to the use, not including the employees employed for the preservation, management and enhancement of the property.
-On-siteparkingshallbeprovidedasspecifiedin"Article8:ParkingStandards".
+USE PERMITTED IC INSTITUTIONAL Recreational Establishments R/C Environmental (Nature Preserve) or Estate Preservation Lots are permitted subject to the following: Shall be in compliance with section "155-4.4 Institutional Districts".
+On lots of minimum 25 contiguous acres with frontages on primary, secondary and/ or tertiary streets, permitted uses are: Preservation, management and/or enhancement of land areas for outdoor passive recreation and/or scenic enjoyment for the benefit of the general public from dawnto duskonly, provided a conservationeasementforthe estate preservation lot is approved and recorded by the Township.
+The preservation and/or enhancement of a historic structure, including the adaptive reuse of the historic resource and existing associated structures for historical, environmental, horticultural, cultural, arts, genealogical and musical purposes, provided a guarantee for the permanent preservation of the principal historic structure isprovided.
+Absent an approvedCampusPlanthatcomplieswithsection"155-5.1PermittedUses", and "Table 5.2 Uses for Institution" permitted uses are further restricted as follows: The adaptive reuse of the principal historic structures and accessory structures may include facilities with associated offices, subject to: The number of employees working within the structures is limited to one person per 500 square feet off floor area dedicated to the use, not including the employees employed for the preservation, management and enhance- ment of the property.
+On-siteparkingshalibeprovidedasspecifiedin'Article8:ParkingStandards".
 Educational events for the general public, subject to: A maximum of 125 daily visitors permitted.
-On-site parking, including visitor parking shall be provided as specified in "Article 8: Parking Standards".
-Outdoor events with outdoor amplified music, such as special exhibits, fairs, galas, retreats and performances, subject to: A maximum of 12 events per year.
-The event hours are limited to between 9:00 a.m. and 9:00 p.m., Sunday through Thursday, and 9:00 a.m. and 11:00 p.m., Friday and Saturday.
-Any amplified sound source shall be directed awayfrom adjacent residences and comply with the Township Noise Ordinance.
+On-site parking Standards".
+Outdoor events with outdoor amplified music, such as special exhibits, fairs, galas, retreats and performances, subject to: A maximum of the visition permitted to between 9:00 a.m. and 9:00 p.m., Sunday through Thursday, and 9:00 a.m. and 11:00 p.m., Friday and Saturday.
+Any amplified sound source shall be directed away from adjacent residences and comply with the Townshi following restrictions: • Additions are not permitted to exceed 50% of the total existing building area. • Shall have direct access onto a primary, secondary or tertiary street.
+This requirement shall not apply to properties with a minimum of 10 acres.